Work in Germany: Finding a job in Germany

 Everyone else will need to get a visa and residence permit in order to work in Germany.
 Whether or not you are able to get a residence permit in order to work in Germany will depend on your qualifications and the sector you want to work in.
 It may be hard to get a residence permit for work, but it is not worth being tempted to work in Germany illegally.

-For more information on German work permits and immigration, see Work in Germany: A guide to German work permits.
+For more information on German work permits and immigration, see our guide to working in Germany.

 You’ll need to be able to speak at least some German to get a job (even if you want to teach English), and it’s unlikely that you would get a professional level job without good language skills.